High Glycemic Foods

 sultanas

-The complete list of hg foods will have all the prepackaged, highly refined, processed foods on it.
+The complete list of the foods that elevate insulin will have all the prepackaged, highly refined, processed foods on it.
 If it comes in a box read the label!
 Notice that all white breads (or very light beige) are high glycemic.

 The high glycemic sweeteners that cause obesity and other health problems in young children and adults are identified on the list of high glycemic foods linked above and also in our article about the foods that cause too much acid in your system.
 These are the sodas and sports drinks that are even found in the cafeterias of elementary schools these days.